Class P4

 p4.maxscanrows= anInteger -> anInteger

-Limit the number of database records Helix Server will scan for subsequent commands.
+Limit the number of database records Helix Core Server will scan for subsequent commands.
 Commands that attempt to scan more than this number of records will be aborted.
 The limit remains in force until you disable it by setting it to zero.
 See p4 help maxscanrows for information on the commands that support this limit.

 p4 = P4.new